University of Wisconsin–Madison

 Speech Production and Receptive Language in Kids with Spinal Muscular Atrophy (SPARK-SMA) is designed to understand how treatments for Spinal Muscular Atrophy (SMA) approved by the Food and Drug Administration (FDA) impact speech and communication development in children with SMA.

-This will help us better understand early indicators of which kids with SMA who have received disease modifying therapies will benefit from speech and language therapy and those who will not.
+This research will help us better understand early indicators of which children with SMA who have received disease modifying therapies may need speech and language therapy.

 Goals

 We know that every child’s experience with SMA and its treatments is unique.
-Our goal is to capture the full range of communication abilities, from verbal speech to Augmentative and Alternative Communication (AAC), to better understand each child’s individual strengths, challenges, and communication style.
+Our goal is to capture the full range of communication abilities, from verbal speech to Augmentative and Alternative Communication (AAC).
+We are seeking to better understand each child’s individual strengths, challenges, and communication ability profile.

 Participation